Intermesh/groupoffice-docs/using/email.rst

 Without sieve support
 `````````````````````

 When sieve is not supported.
-Group-Office will fallback on a simpler filtering
+GroupOffice will fallback on a simpler filtering
 system.
 It can only move incoming e-mails to specified folders based on the
 from, to or subject text.